antmicro/benchalot/README.md

 `options` section allows user to enable variance reduction measures.
 All of the options require the Benchmarker to be run with root privileges.
-The section is optional, if no options are specified program can be run without root.
+The section is optional, if no options are specified the Benchmarker can be run without root.

 * `isolate-cpus`: contains a list of CPUs which will be shielded from running processes other than benchmarks.
 * `disable-aslr`: if set to `True`, will disable address space layout randomization.